Holiday fireworks displays in Ontario

 Ashbridges Bay, Toronto

-One of the most popular Canada Day fireworks locations in Toronto, the Ashbridges Bay fireworks display was previously held at Woodbine Beach.
-This spectacular fireworks show usually takes place on Victoria Day and Canada Day and lasts about 15 minutes, drawing large crowds of kids and adults every year.
+One of the most popular Canada Day fireworks locations in Toronto is Ashbridges Bay (previously held at Woodbine Beach).
+This spectacular fireworks show usually takes place on Victoria Day and Canada Day, lasts about 15 minutes and draws large crowds of kids and adults every year.

 TTC bus routes provide transportation from the Coxwell and Woodbine subway stations to the lakeshore—be sure to check the transit schedule.